 [Scenario]: Tenant operates a successful business for many years only to find that when the end of its lease term arrives, the landlord elects to lease the space to another tenant or demands a new rental rate that is higher than Tenant can afford.

 A tenant should consider negotiating to include options in the lease to extend its term.
-It’s far better to have the options in place and not use them, then to need the options and not have them.
+It’s far better to have the options in place and not use them than to need the options and not have them.

 A tenant should consider that options to extend the lease be in the tenant’s sole discretion as to whether or not the options are exercised.
 Additionally, the rental amount or method by which the rent is determined for the option periods should be specified.